katibur/Quizology-Online-Quiz-/README.md

 4. Font Awesome

 #Project-Details:
-It is a quiz based React Project.I have used some vanilla CSS to make this site responsive,used CHART to show the statistics and also used BOOTSTRAP to make the responsive navbar and card.
+It is a quiz based React Project.I have used some vanilla CSS to make this site responsive, used CHART to show the statistics and also used BOOTSTRAP to make the responsive navbar and card.